Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 Day 5: Klaipeda – Palanga Resort-Hill of Crosses – Riga (cycling 20 miles/32 km, transfer 180 miles/290 km)

-Early morning ride to Palanga through the Seaside Regional Park, a former soviet military training area.
-Arrive in Palanga, the biggest Lithuanian seaside resort for a tour which includes a visit to the Botanical Garden and the Amber Museum in the Palace of Count Tyszkiewicz, with over 25000 pieces of amber on display.
+Enjoy an early morning ride to Palanga through the Seaside Regional Park, a former soviet military training area.
+Arrive in Palanga, Lithuania's largest seaside resort, for a tour which includes a visit to the Botanical Garden and the Amber Museum in the Palace of Count Tyszkiewicz, where over 25,000 pieces of amber are on display.

-Afternoon bus transfer to Riga, the capital city of Latvia.
-En-route stop at the Hill of Crosses, the unforgettable sight of thousands of crosses on two small hills.
-Arrive in Riga, check-in and dinner at the hotel (included).
+Board the afternoon bus transfer to Riga, the capital city of Latvia.
+En-route, stop at the Hill of Crosses, an unforgettable spectacle featuring thousands of crosses on two small hills.
+Arrive in Riga, check in, and enjoy dinner at the hotel (included).

 Overnight in Riga.